 #4.
 Small Sample Biases

-It’s easy to come up with a true statistics that though means very little or that is actually deceitfully misleading.
+It’s easy to come up with true statistics that mean very little -or that are deceitfully misleading-.

-For example if you wanted to prove that a medication is very effective in curing a cold, you could assemble many small sample.
+For example, if you wanted to prove that a medication is very effective in curing a cold, you could assemble many small samples.
 Then you can measure how long it takes to get better in each.

 Since the samples are small, normal variation will likely give you a group that, by chance, healed quicker.

 And you can publish the result of the group that fared the better